zeroknowledgediscovery/zedwiki/notes/Statistical Power.md

-# relation between power, significance
+# Relation between power, significance

 + Significance level (\\\(\alpha\\\)): This is the probability of rejecting the null hypothesis when it is true.
 In other words, it represents the likelihood of making a Type 1 error, which is the incorrect rejection of a true null hypothesis.
 The significance level is generally set by the researcher, with common values being 0.05 (5%) or 0.01 (1%).
 + Type 2 error (\\\(\beta\\\)): This is the probability of failing to reject the null hypothesis when it is false.
 In other words, it represents the likelihood of making a false negative error, which is the incorrect acceptance of a false null hypothesis.
 The Type 2 error rate depends on factors such as the sample size, the effect size, and the test's statistical power.